idaholab/moose/modules/tensor_mechanics/doc/content/source/postprocessors/TorqueReaction.md

 !listing modules/tensor_mechanics/test/tests/torque_reaction/torque_reaction.i
          block=AuxVariables/saved_y

-The reaction force AuxVariables must also be connected to the stress divergence kernel through the `save_in` parameter
+The reaction force AuxVariables must also be computed using the tagging system to save the reactions to a separate vector in the stress divergence kernel, which is handled in this case using the `extra_vector_tags` parameter in the `Master` action:

 !listing modules/tensor_mechanics/test/tests/torque_reaction/torque_reaction.i
-         block=Kernels/TensorMechanics
+         block=Modules/TensorMechanics/Master

+The `TagVectorAux` AuxKernel is used to extract the saved components of the reaction vector from a tagged vector and put them in an AuxVariable.
+This shows how the $x$ component of this is extracted, and the others are handled in a similar manner:

+!listing modules/tensor_mechanics/test/tests/torque_reaction/torque_reaction.i
+         block=AuxKernels/saved_x

 !syntax parameters /Postprocessors/TorqueReaction